Bealby/grandpas-pocket-watch-shop/TESTING.md

   information for name and email for `Contact` and `Services` form.
-- Changes profile information and ensure changes are updated accodingly in forms for `Checkout`, `Contact` and `Services`.
+- Changes profile information and ensure changes are updated accordingly in forms for `Checkout`, `Contact` and `Services`.
 - For mobile devices ensure similar tests above are carried out.